photoprism/photoprism-docs/docs/getting-started/faq.md

 XMP (Extensible Metadata Platform) is an XML-based metadata container format [developed by Adobe](https://www.adobe.com/products/xmp.html).
 It provides many more fields (as part of embedded models like Dublin Core) than Exif.
 This also makes it difficult - if not impossible - to provide full support.
-Reading title, copyright, artist, and description from XMP sidecar files is implemented as a proof-of-concept, [contributions are welcome](../developer-guide/metadata/xmp.md).
+Reading title, copyright, artist, and caption from XMP sidecar files is implemented as a proof-of-concept, [contributions are welcome](../developer-guide/metadata/xmp.md).
 Indexing of embedded XMP is only possible via [ExifTool](https://exiftool.org/), see above.